RetroAchievements/api-docs/docs/v1/achievements/get-achievement-unlocks.md

 # getAchievementUnlocks

-A call to this function will retrieve a list of users who have earned an achievement, targeted by the achievement's ID.
+A call to this endpoint will retrieve a list of users who have earned an achievement, targeted by the achievement's ID.

 ## Examples